jamilmrt/-Customer-Churn-Prediction-CLTV-Estimation/README.md

-# Final Year Project — Customer Scoring
+# Final Year Project — Customer Churn Prediction and CLTV Estimation with explanable AI

 This repository implements a simple pipeline to prepare data, train models, and score customers.